o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ### I/O

-File access, device input, and network communication are slow operations which can create complex software and hardware dependencies.
+File access, device input, and network communication are slow operations that can create complex software and hardware dependencies.
 Tests performing I/O often encounter race conditions such as parallel contention.
-Prefer configuring mock implementations of I/O interfaces, and using in-memory buffers to simulate the behavior of actual input and output.
+Prefer configuring mock implementations of I/O interfaces and using in-memory buffers to simulate actual input and output behavior.

 ### Sleep